Performance Measurement Glossary: Key Terms

 Step 1.
 Start with the highest-impact risks

-Identify your project's 3–5 most critical risks and success factors.
-Match indicators directly to these priorities.
-For a Q3 launch risk, track sprint velocity trends and blocked task age.
-For quality concerns, monitor code review depth and test coverage.
+Identify 3-5 critical risks and match indicators to them directly.
+For a launch risk, track sprint velocity trends and blocked task age; for quality concerns, monitor code review depth and test coverage.

 Step 2.
 Ensure indicators are predictive and actionable

-Validate through historical data: when the indicator changed, did the predicted outcome follow 2–4 weeks later?
-Only track signals where intervention is possible.
-"Growing code review backlog" lets you reallocate reviewers.
-External factors like "market conditions shifting" are not actionable.
+Validate through historical data that when the indicator changed, the predicted outcome followed 2-4 weeks later.
+Only track signals where intervention is possible: "growing code review backlog" lets you reallocate reviewers; external market shifts do not.

 Step 3.
 Confirm measurability and balance

-Indicators must pull from existing systems automatically: no manual logging.
-Aim for 60% leading indicators (early warnings) and 40% lagging (outcome validation) to maintain balance without overwhelming teams.
+Indicators must pull from existing systems automatically, with no manual logging.
+Aim for roughly 60% leading indicators and 40% lagging to maintain balance without overwhelming teams.

 Step 4.
 Keep it manageable